70's Robot Anime Geppy-X: Gameplay

 The titular robot, Geppy-X, can transform into three different robot forms, each modeled after famous 70s robots.
 The game only has nine actual stages despite taking up four compact discs.

-Development
+Development and release

-The game was developed by Japanese game developer Aroma, and is an affectionate parody of mecha anime series from the 1970s, such as those created by Go Nagai.
-These include the Go Nagai series Grendizer, Mazinger-Z, and especially Getter Robo (which was actually created by Ken Ishikawa, a manga artist who regularly worked with Go Nagai).The game's soundtrack features Japanese singers Isao Sasaki, Akira Kushida, Hironobu Kageyama who sing the opening and ending themes songs in the game.
+The game was developed by Japanese game developer Aroma, and is an affectionate parody of mecha anime series from the 1970s, such as those created by Go Nagai and Ken Ishikawa, such as Grendizer, Mazinger-Z, and particularly Getter Robo.
+The game's soundtrack features Japanese singers Isao Sasaki, Akira Kushida, Hironobu Kageyama who sing the opening and ending themes songs in the game.
 The game takes up a total of four compact discs, and makes heavy use of full motion video, and game music.
 For comparison, the game Final Fantasy VIII also used that many discs.
 In total, there are 8000 video clips used in the game.